reinosk/reinosk.github.io/content/posts/programming/ts/part-i-ts-introduction.md

 ---
 author: "@reinosk"
-title: Part I - Introduction
+title: Talking about TypeScript | Part I - Introduction
 date: 2024-02-03T05:57:36.920Z
 description: a collection of TypeScript recipes that showcase the awesome power of TypeScript!
 summary: a collection of TypeScript recipes that showcase the awesome power of TypeScript!